davidbien/bienutil_test/README.md

 Requires clang11 and libc++11

 Windows:
-Runs under Visual Studio 2019 - but there is a bug with cmake projects in certain circumstances (unclear when and how) and on one of my machines it requires Visual Studio 2022 Preview to run at all.
+Compiles under Visual Studio 2019 - but there is a bug with cmake projects in certain circumstances (unclear when and how) and on one of my machines it requires Visual Studio 2022 Preview to compile at all.